How does Chinese New Year impact global logistics?

 2023: January 22 – Year of the Rabbit

-Here at Hemisphere Freight, we take a particular pride in managing our clients’ needs around the Chinese New Year period, liaising with our hardworking partners in mainland China and across Asia to ensure supply chains continue to operate smoothly and – perhaps more importantly – without any unpleasant surprises during the challenging holiday season.
+Here at HFS, we take a particular pride in managing our clients’ needs around the Chinese New Year period, liaising with our hardworking partners in mainland China and across Asia to ensure supply chains continue to operate smoothly and – perhaps more importantly – without any unpleasant surprises during the challenging holiday season.